raspberrypilearning/scam-site/en/step_4.md

 }
 ```

+**Choose:** Choose your own colour if you like.
+You can find a list on [this page](https://www.w3schools.com/colors/colors_names.asp).

+--- save ---

+**Test:** view `template.html` to see the new header colour.

 --- /task ---

-Now, to create a space between the logo and the heading, you need to tell one or the other to create that gap.
-To do this, you can set the `margin` on one of them.
-A future project will show you lots of ways to use `margin`, but for now just use the code below to create a gap to the right of the logo.
+Either the `logo` or the `title` class needs a rule that creates a gap between the heading and the logo.
+To do this, you can set the `margin` property on one of them.

 --- task ---

-In `style.css`, create a style rule for the `logo` class that creates a gap to the right of the image.
+In `style.css`, create a rule for the `logo` class that makes a gap to the right of the image.

 ```css
 .logo{